 - Oil – any vegetable oil work in this recipe.
 I love coconut oil; it has antibacterial properties and a lovely coconut smell.

 - Cream of tartar – this makes the playdough recipe last longer.
+See below for alternatives.

 - Food coloring – I love to use drops rather than powder.
 It provides shiny colors.